bucketfulofsunshine/baldurian-bar-hop/README.md

 * An inn room is haunted by a former resident.
 Shaman CHARNAMEs can speak with the ghost and solve the mystery (IWD-2 callback).

-* Tavern Brawl.
-Literally just a fight.
-High Charisma CHARNAMEs you can intimidate others into stopping ...or escalating the fight further.

 * Rats in a tavern cellar.
 The classic conundrum.
 Druids can talk to the rats and get them to move to greener pastures.

 * Master of Riddles.
 A mage claims to know more than all his peers combined.
 Challenge him to a duel of wits.